 Jessica's recorded songs have been included on multiple international vocal compilation albums, and she has recorded five solo albums and plans to release several new live recordings in the coming years.
 Ms. Lee is an ASCAP member and continues to write and perform original songs with her many creative friends and colleagues.

 Jessica also dedicates herself to the study of Music, Mindfulness & Healing and has earned certifications in Sound Healing, Music & Mindfulness, Health Rhythms Facilitation (through Remo Drums), and Rhythm & Healing.
-During the coronavirus pandemic, Ms. Lee partnered with other like-minded professionals to produce "Through the Walls" programs to reach those in the "shut in" community, including our country's senior population who were isolated and in need of uplifting American music and stress reduction.
+During the coronavirus pandemic, Ms. Lee partnered with other like-minded professionals to produce "Through the Walls" programs to reach those in the "shut in" community, including our country's seniors in nursing home and senior living centers who were isolated and in need of uplifting American music and stress reduction.
 Jessica continues to partner with others to train trainers and grow this important programming to heal divides and disease through sound, rhythm and music.

 Dedicated to passing the Jazz & American Music art form on to the next generation, Jessica teaches through private studio and through certain arts centers, including virtually.
 Inspired by those who use music as a language to uplift, Jessica Lee sings messages of faith, hope and love and often reflects on this quote of Mother Teresa: "I am a tiny pencil in the hand of a writing God, sending a love letter to the world."